Illustration showing a skinny guy who gained too much fat while bulking.

 Before and after photo showing the results of a skinny guy bulking up with the Bony to Beastly Program.

-For example, Dan bulked aggressively, gaining an impressive amount of muscle and strength, but also some fat.
+For example, Dan bulked aggressively, gaining an impressive amount of muscle but also gaining some fat.
 You can see both the muscle gains and fat gains quite clearly.
 The extra muscle looks great, and he’s still got a healthy amount of fat.
 There’s no real downside here.

 How Fat is Too Fat?